piepieonline/H3-VR-Redux/readme.md

 ## Known issues:
 * Cameras, scopes and cutscenes can blow out colour-wise sometimes.
 Not sure if this is me or IO
 * Not all mission intro cutscenes load properly, and you end up with a black screen instead.
 The mission should still work if you wait or skip, however (Snow Festival is like this)

+## Development notes:
+* Releasing new versions is done by tagging and pushing, the release should then be created automatically.
+Ensure the commit that updates version.json is the tagged commit.